particle-iot/docs/src/content/reference/device-os/firmware.md

 void scanResultCallback(const BleScanResult *scanResult, void *context)
 ```

+The [BleScanResult](/reference/device-os/firmware/#blescanresult) is described below.
+It contains:

+- `address` The BLE address of the device
+- `advertisingData` The advertising data sent by the device
+- `scanData` The scan data (optional)
+- `rssi` The signal strength of the advertising message.

 The `context` parameter is often used if you implement your scanResultCallback in a C++ object.
 You can store the object instance pointer (`this`) in the context.

+The callback is called from the BLE thread.
+It has a smaller stack than the normal loop stack, and you should avoid doing any lengthy operations that block from the callback.
+For example, you should not try to use functions like `Particle.publish()` and you should not use `delay()`.
+You should beware of thread safety issues.
+For example you should use `Log.info()` and instead of `Serial.print` as Serial is not thread-safe.

 #### stopScanning()